 If there is another author who has successfully tapped into this market of shifter fans who also enjoy the mid-20th century setting, you’ll find it easier to also advertise your book to them.
 You can use Facebook ads to target them based on their interests.
 In your ads, you can say, “Fans who like X will love this new book.”
 And if it is truly an underserved niche, fans will be starved for new content and will more than likely give your book a shot.

 Facebook Ads for Authors

 In 10 days, learn to boost book sales with targeted Facebook ads.

 3. It's possible to make more money as an indie author

 And so we finally come to money.
 If an author wishes to write books professionally, they need to keep the lights on.
 While an indie author doesn’t get to enjoy the distribution benefits of traditionally published books (namely, placement in brick and mortar stores), they do get to keep significantly more of the sale price of each book.

-Broadly speaking, the royalties indie authors can expect are between 50-70% — the rest of which goes to the distributor (the Kindle store, for example).
+Broadly speaking, Amazon self-publishing royalties are between 50-70% — the rest of which goes to the distributor (the Kindle store, for example).
 Traditional publishers offer royalty rates of around 5%-15% (the higher end being for ebooks).
 Assuming that an indie author prices their books competitively, they can earn the same amount as their traditionally published counterparts while only selling a fraction of the copies.

 If you’re a writer and the idea of going indie sounds mighty fine to you, check out our three-step guide to indie publishing success.
 Don’t just wait for some person in an office to give you permission to write a book — take control of your publishing destiny and blaze a trail the indie way.